Rymensymen/Function-Performance-Comparison/README.md

 # Function-Performance-Comparison
 In this repository you can find a function that can be used to compare the run time of different functions The function takes in a list of functions and a list of numeric inputs of varying lengths.
 It will output both a summary table showing max, min, average runtime as well as difference between fastest and slowest run time.
-It also returns a table that shows the run time for all inputs for each function
+It also returns a table that shows the run time for all inputs for each function.

+**Usage:**
+You can use the function by either downloading the .py file to your environment and calling it in your script.
+Alternatively, you can copy paste the function from the .py file and add it to your script directly

+`compare_function_performance(functions,inputs) #this calls the fuction`

 **Example Input:**